MillionConcepts/pdr/README.md

 ```
 The minimum supported version of Python is _3.9_.

-Using the conda install will install all dependencies in the environment.yml
+Using the conda install will install some optional dependencies in the environment.yml
-file (both required and optional) for pdr.
-If you'd prefer to forego the
+file for pdr including: `astropy` and `pillow`.
+If you'd prefer to forego those
 optional dependencies, please use minimal_environment.yml in your
 installation.
 This is not supported through a direct conda install as
 described above and will require additional steps.
 Optional dependencies